husarion/panther_ros/panther_description/README.md

 ## Sensor configuration

 Sensors are defined in [husarion/ros_components_description](https://github.com/husarion/ros_components_description) repository.
-Which can be additionally downloaded by VCS in the installation step.
 A guide on how to combine those sensors with the robot will be written soon.